ashwinvin/websurfx/docs/developing.md

 ./src/
 ├── lib.rs                        # A library file for the rust project.
 ├── bin                           # A folder containing the source code that would produce the binary file when compiled.
-│   └── websurfx.rs               # A file that would be compiled into a binary file.
+│   └── anvesh.rs               # A file that would be compiled into a binary file.
 ├── cache                         # A folder that contains code to handle the caching functionality of the search engine.
 │   ├── cacher.rs                 # Handles the different caching features.
 │   ├── error.rs                  # Provides custom error messages for different types of caches and their related errors.